Xilinx/Alveo-Cards/docs/common-steps.md

 Before removing XRT, run `sudo xbmgmt flash --scan --verbose` and if any cards have a shell on them, [return each card to golden](common-steps.md#reverting-the-card-to-factory-image).
 This is necessary because not all XRT versions work with all platforms.
 All XRT versions work with a card that has been factory reset.
 Performing this step makes future card installs easier.

-Once the card is golden, use the package manager to remove the current XRT package (the package manager will also remove the dependent packages):
+Once each card is returned to golden, use the package manager to remove the current XRT package using the following command.
+Note, the package manager will also remove the dependent packages.

 -   Ubuntu: `sudo apt remove xrt`
 -   RHEL/CentOS: `yum remove xrt`